clementgallet/libTAS/docs/guides/how.md

 increase.
 If we don't backup and restore those parameters, we would get a X server error.

-Before restoring the savestate memory, we must make the actual and saved memory layout to match.
+Before restoring the savestate memory, we must make the actual and saved memory layout match.
 So we iteratively browse through each memory segment, and call `munmap()`, `mremap()` or `mmap()` to reconstruct the saved memory layout.

 For file-mapped segments, we try to map again the file if it is still present.